-One of the great things about having a computer is the fact that you can have massive
+One of the great things about having a computer is the fact that

 A call centre is a centralised workcentre, of a business enterprise engaged in telemarketing services, that answers incoming telephone calls from customers or that makes outgoing telephone calls to customers.
 Call centres are generally set up with [powerful computer systems that most typically include a computer, a telephone set (or headset) hooked into a large telecom switch and one or more supervisor stations.
 It has been proved beyond doubt that a single large call centre is more effective at answering calls than several smaller centres.
 The issues in a call centre are generally statistical in nature and is centred around the probability that an arriving call will be answered by an available and appropriately trained person.
 The real challenge here is the task of forecasting the call arrival rates and then scheduling the number of staff required on duty at particular times of the day.
 The centralised office concept attempts to rationalise the company’s operations and reduce costs, while at the same time a unified, glossy front office is presented to the outside world.
 The call centre option works beautifully for large companies with a large, distributed customer base.